BPDanek/learning-reinforcement-learning/README.md

+NOTE: Most recent work is the cartpole file in top directory.
+Previous versions are there, the SARSA implementation is functional as well, and can successfully beat simple maps.

+below requires update, but may still be relevant.
 If you're a newbie interested in Reinforcement Learning (like me) this project may be worth looking at!
 I'd love to answer any questions/discuss the topic: danekbenjamin@gmail.com